Skip to main content

 • For most of my time with [my company], I rarely thought about looking for a job at another company.

 You also might want to compare themes.
-For example, learning and development can be considered a theme you want to get feedback on from exiting employees.
-This is especially the case if learning and development are particularly important to your organization or perhaps show up as a key driver of engagement in engagement surveys.
+For example, you may want to get feedback on learning and development from exiting employees.
+This is probably the case if learning and development are particularly important to your organization, or perhaps L&D shows up as a key driver of engagement in engagement surveys.

 When comparing exit survey results to engagement or organizational health results, it’s natural that these results will be lower.
 Nonetheless, you still want these employees to be advocates for your company and brand, even if they're leaving the company.